 1540 Alcazar St., CHP 155, Los Angeles, CA 90089-9006

-Nicolas Schweighofer is an associate professor whose research focuses on neuro-computational models to understand the neural bases of motor learning.
+Dr. Nicolas Schweighofer’s research focuses on neuro-computational models to understand the neural bases of motor learning.
 This includes investigations into motor plasticity in the cerebellum, cortical map plasticity and reorganization in the sensorimotor cortex, multiple task learning, and adaptive decision-making during motor learning in healthy and lesioned brains.
 Predictions are tested through behavioral and/or brain imaging (fMRI and TMS) experiments at USC and with international collaborators.
 He aims to optimize relearning of motor skills in patients with stroke.

 - Post-Doctoral, Human information science Group, ATR, Kyoto Japan

 - Doctor of Philosophy, University of Southern California, Los Angeles.

 - Master of Science, École Nationale Supérieure de Mécanique

 - “Mathematiques Speciales P’ ” Lycée Descartes, Tours

 - Kim, S.S., Ogawa K., Lv.
 J., Schweighofer N.,and Imamizu H. (2015) Neural substrates related to motor memory with multiple timescales in sensorimotor adaptation(corresponding author; the last two authors have contributed equally), PLoS Biology, In press.